aaronsaray/aaronsaray.com/_posts/2011-05-20-themetemplate-system-in-zend-framework.markdown

 }
 ```

 The first three lines of this are the theme management hardcoded portion I created.
-It is important later, however, in the view helper we're going to create to have access to the $theme object --- hence the Zend_Registry call.
+It is important later, however, in the view helper we're going to create to have access to the $theme object --- hence the `Zend_Registry` call.

 First, access the bootstrap.
 Next, set the base path of the main view object by including the theme folder name in it.
-Notice how this is setBasePath() - if you wanted to create a system where templates inherit other ones, you may use addBasePath().
-The setBasePath() resets the paths array internally and then adds the paths for /scripts and /helpers.
+Notice how this is `setBasePath()` - if you wanted to create a system where templates inherit other ones, you may use `addBasePath()`.
+The `setBasePath()` resets the paths array internally and then adds the paths for `/scripts` and `/helpers`.

 Next, if you are using layouts, which I'm sure you are, you basically do the same thing with the layout object.